Jesse Owens: Later life

 During spring training in 1965, Owens was hired by the New York Mets as a running instructor.

 Owens ran a dry cleaning business and worked as a gas station attendant to earn a living, but he eventually filed for bankruptcy.
-In 1966, he was successfully prosecuted for tax evasion.
-At rock bottom, he was aided in beginning his rehabilitation.
-Republican President Dwight D. Eisenhower enlisted Owens as a goodwill ambassador in 1955 and sent the world-renowned track star to India, the Philippines, and Malaya to promote physical exercise as well as tout the cause of American freedom and economic opportunity in the developing world.
-He would continue his goodwill tours in the 1960s and 1970s.
-Although he lost his patronage job with the Illinois Youth Commission in 1960, Owens continued his product endorsement work for such corporations as Quaker Oats, Sears and Roebuck, and Johnson & Johnson.
+In 1966, he was convicted of tax evasion.
+President Dwight D. Eisenhower enlisted Owens as a goodwill ambassador in 1955 and sent him to India, the Philippines, and Malaya to promote physical exercise and American freedom and economic opportunity.
+He continued his goodwill tours in the 1960s and 1970s.
+Although he lost his patronage job with the Illinois Youth Commission in 1960, Owens continued his product endorsement work for corporations such as Quaker Oats, Sears and Roebuck, and Johnson & Johnson.
 Owens traveled the world and spoke to companies such as the Ford Motor Company and stakeholders such as the United States Olympic Committee.
 In 1972, he and his wife retired to Arizona.

 Owens initially refused to support the black power salute by African-American sprinters Tommie Smith and John Carlos at the 1968 Summer Olympics.
 He told them:

 The black fist is a meaningless symbol.
 When you open it, you have nothing but fingers—weak, empty fingers.
 The only time the black fist has significance is when there's money inside.
 There's where the power lies.

-Four years later in his 1972 book I Have Changed, he revised his opinion:
+Four years later, in his 1972 book I Have Changed, he revised his opinion:

 I realized now that militancy in the best sense of the word was the only answer where the black man was concerned, that any black man who wasn't a militant in 1970 was either blind or a coward.

-Owens traveled to Munich for the 1972 Summer Olympics as a special guest of the West German government, meeting West German Chancellor Willy Brandt and former boxer Max Schmeling.
+Owens traveled to Munich for the 1972 Summer Olympics as a guest of the West German government, meeting West German Chancellor Willy Brandt and former boxer Max Schmeling.

-From 1974 to 1977, Owens served on the Boys Town Board of Directors, frequently meeting with students to share his life experiences and the challenges he overcame.
+From 1974 to 1977, Owens served on the Boys Town Board of Directors, frequently meeting with students to share his life experiences and the challenges that he had overcome.

-A few months before his death, Owens had unsuccessfully tried to convince President Jimmy Carter to withdraw his demand that the United States boycott the 1980 Moscow Olympics in protest of the Soviet invasion of Afghanistan.
+A few months before his death, Owens unsuccessfully tried to convince President Jimmy Carter to withdraw his demand that the United States boycott the 1980 Moscow Olympics in protest of the Soviet invasion of Afghanistan.
 He argued that the Olympic ideal was supposed to be observed as a time-out from war and that it was above politics.